greco-project/pvcompare/docs/scenarios_and_results.rst

 GRECO Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we will publish selected scenarios that we simulated for the H2020 Project GRECO and their results, which will also serve as examples.

 Results of PV modeling
 -----------------------
-In :ref:`pv-feedin` the models used to generate feed-in time series for SI, CPV and
+In section :ref:`pv-feedin` the models used to generate feed-in time series for SI, CPV and
 PSI technologies are presented.
-This section will show some results of the
+This section shows selected results of the
-calculated time series and discuss model assumptions.
+calculated time series and discusses model assumptions.

 The generated hourly time series over one year are normalized by the peak power
 of each module.
-Figure `PV time series`_ shows an exemplary time series for all
+Figure `Normalized time series`_ shows an exemplary time series for all
-three technologies in year 2014 in Madrid.
+three technologies in the year 2014 in Madrid.

 .. _PV time series: